top of page

 Writing is hard—this is an uncontested fact.
 Writing humorously, though, is downright painful.

 Memorable characters and a great plot can override bad writing.
 Writing’s innate subjectivity also allows poor prose to get a pass more often than it should.
 Humor, on the other hand, is significantly more black and white.
-Subpar satire, misplaced wit, or flat jokes are near impossible to overlook and can derail a reader from persisting with an otherwise good story.
+Subpar satire, misplaced wit, or flat jokes are near impossible to overlook and can derail a reader from persisting with an otherwise solid story.

-In this workshop, we will consider both aspects of humor writing: (i) writing well and (ii) writing funny.
-We’ll be talking about all the elements that make for good writing and good stories: compelling narratives, fleshed-out characters, crisp prose, smart use of setting, an original voice, inherited wealth that supports poor career choices, and various other components that come together to form a memorable piece.
+We’ll be talking about all the elements that make for good writing and good stories: compelling narratives, fleshed-out characters, crisp prose, inspired use of setting, an original voice, inherited wealth that supports poor career choices, and various other components that come together to form a memorable piece.

-We’ll also read humor writing from authors such as Mohammed Hanif, Miranda July, Fran Leibowitz, and David Sedaris, and try to understand what makes some stories funny.
-We’ll discuss the differences between being funny on the page and off it, writing with an audience in mind, the basics of joke writing, and, of course, what exactly is a piece trying to achieve by being humorous.
+We’ll also read humor writing from authors such as Mohammed Hanif, Miranda July, Fran Leibowitz, and David Sedaris, and try to understand what makes stories funny.
+We’ll discuss the differences between being funny on the page and off it, writing with an audience in mind, the mechanics of joke writing, and, of course, what exactly is a piece trying to achieve by being humorous.
 And while there’s merit (great merit) in being funny for the sake of being funny, we’ll also discuss how humor can be a powerful political weapon.

 About Younis